killeent/mesosphere_challenge/README.md

 List((int, int, int)) status(): returns a list of results of calling update() on each elevator.

-(int, int) update(int): returns the current floor and goal floor  of the elevator specified by the passed elevator ID.

-Both of these functions are unchanged.
-In general, because they are merely returning the state of the world, they do not inform development, other than requiring us to provide an interface for getting information about the state of the world.
+This function is unchanged.
+In general, because it is merely returning the state of the world, this function do not inform development, other than requiring us to provide an interface for getting information about the state of the world.

+update(int, int): sets the destination floor of the elevator specified by the first parameter (ID) to the floor specified by the second parameter.

+This is used by the elevator system to move elevators without requests.
+We remove the ability to change the current floor as this will be handled by step.

 void pickup(int, int): requests a pickup at the floor specified by the first parameter, to travel to the floor at the second parameter